Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 - Macro-scale: Classical electromagnetism explains phenomena like reflection, refraction, chromatic dispersion, and the mechanical effects of electromagnetic forces.
 These macroscopic effects are described through continuous fields and smooth lines of force.

-- Micro-scale: Quantum Electrodynamics (QED) delves into the interactions between subatomic charged particles, providing a granular perspective based on quantum mechanics.
+- Micro-scale: Quantum Electrodynamics (QED) explores the interactions between subatomic charged particles, offering a detailed perspective based on quantum mechanics.

 Understanding these different scales begins with recognising the connections between them.
 Charged particles, and the systems they form, generate electromagnetic forces and fields.
 The positive and negative charges of particles govern their interactions, forming the basis of electromagnetism.
 Without charged particles, electromagnetic phenomena could not exist.

-Quantum Electrodynamics (QED), on the other hand, extends our understanding by introducing a quantized view of electromagnetic fields.
+Quantum Electrodynamics (QED), on the other hand, extends our understanding by introducing a quantised view of electromagnetic fields.
 It depicts these fields as comprising discrete energy units called photons.
 In QED, interactions between charged particles occur through photon exchange, with each photon carrying a specific amount of energy and momentum determined by its frequency.
-This granular perspective redefines fundamental physical properties like energy, charge, and angular momentum, offering a microscopic view of electromagnetic interactions.
+This granular perspective redefines fundamental physical properties such as energy, charge, and angular momentum, offering a microscopic view of electromagnetic interactions.

 While classical and quantum frameworks both recognise charged particles as the sources of electromagnetic forces and fields, they differ in representation.
 Classical physics envisions smooth, continuous fields, whereas QED reveals a dynamic interplay of discrete photon exchanges.
 Together, these perspectives allow us to bridge the macroscopic and microscopic worlds, providing a comprehensive understanding of electromagnetism and its evolution as a scientific concept.